muggy8/improbable/from-me-to-me/Ur78er4a.md

 At my answer, Mikay gave my head a quick rub before walking towards the other elves in the field.

-For what felt like a couple hours after my morning strugles, nothing much happened.
+For what felt like a couple hours after my morning struggles, nothing much happened.

-None of the other elves tried to appoach me much and I ended up spending the time watching Mikay practice with his students.
+None of the other elves tried to approach me much and I ended up spending the time watching Mikay practice with his students.

-Mikay's lessons mostly boiled down to how to maintain activation of abilities for longer and how to activate more abilities at once, things that I never managed to do on my own.
+Mikay's lessons mostly boiled down to how to maintain activation of abilities for longer and how to activate more abilities at once, things that I've never managed to do on my own.

 The other elves seem to be getting more out of the lessons than I was able to even though I received one on one lessons from Mikay for so long.

 I guess that just goes to show how much of a failure I was and still am.

-Many of the other elves that were around to watch had also gone back to their duties now and the area around the training grounds became errily empty.
+Many of the other elves that were around to watch had also gone back to their duties now and the area around the training grounds became eerily empty.

 I was the only one sitting around.

-The quiet alone time gave me a bit of comfort as I'd have little to no oppertunity to mess anything up.
+The quiet alone time gave me a bit of comfort as I'd have little to no opportunity to mess anything up.

 And that's really all I can be at the point.